Jalaluddin Muhammad Shah: Coins

 Several undated issues of his silver coins and a huge commemorative silver coin minted in Pandua in 1421, bear the stylised figure of a lion.
 One theory says that they were issued to celebrate the arrival of a Chinese ambassador.
 Another theory says that they marked the withdrawal of Jaunpur's threatening army.
 Asides from him, the lion-motif coins were also issued by Nasiruddin Mahmud Shah I and Jalaluddin Fateh Shah.
 Such type of coins were also issued by the kingdom of Tripura in 1464, thus precluding the possibility that Jalaluddin was following the kingdom's custom.
 Since the lion is seen as the vehicle of the Goddess as Chandi in whose name the Sena dynasty rebelled from 1416 to 1418, it is possible he attempted to appeal to the deeply-rooted sentiments of Goddess-worship.
 In 1427, he had described himself in a description on a mosque as the most exalted of the great sultans, the caliph of Allah in the universe.
 Having tested this, in 1430 he took a bolder step by including "Caliph of Allah" (Khalifat al-Allah) as one of his titles on his coins.
 In 1431 AD he issued a new coin inscribing Kalema-tut-shahadat.
 Thus he reintroduced on his coins the Kalimah, which had disappeared from Bengal Sultanate coins for several centuries.

 Death

-He died in Rabi 2, 837 AH (1433 AD) and was disputably buried in the Eklakhi Mausoleum at Pandua.
+He died in Rabi 2, 837 AH (1433 AD) and was said to have been buried in the Eklakhi Mausoleum at Pandua, although this is disputed.